adamkarvonen/activation_oracles/README.md

 - Detecting model goals without observing responses
 - Analyzing emotions and reasoning in model activations

-The Colab version runs on a free T4 GPU and uses pre-trained oracle weights.
+The Colab version runs on a free T4 GPU.

+## Pre-trained Models

+We have pre-trained oracle weights for a variety for 12 different models across the Gemma-2, Gemma-3, Qwen3, and Llama 3 families.
+They are available on Hugging Face: [Activation Oracles Collection](https://huggingface.co/collections/adamkarvonen/activation-oracles)

+The wandb eval / loss logs for these models are available [here](https://api.wandb.ai/links/adam-karvonen/cu11tv7r).
+Note that the smaller models (1-4B) tend to have worse OOD eval performance, so I'm not sure how well they will work.

 ## Training